Christmas is the party that is about togetherness, peace and enjoyment together, which you usually celebrate with family.

 The triangle consists of three positions and roles;

-When we land in one position, we are in the triangle, and as “the game”/ evening progresses, we often shift to another position.
+When we land in one position, we are in the triangle, and as the game progresses, we often shift to another position.
 The outcome is always a negative feeling, because in the end we have not communicated our true pain, needs, desires or boundaries, but have subconsciously chosen the drama triangle.

 When you are in the position of the Savior, you care and do more during Christmas than the other.
 You probably always go out of your way at Christmas and the family likes to eat with you.
 You pay a lot of care and attention to the right presents and the dinner is composed in such a way that it is tasty for everyone and your house is also clean, cozy and fully decorated.